PerplexedSphex/perplexed/content/book_notes/inspired.md

 date: 2018-09-02T18:08:27-07:00
 ---

+### Team

+#### The Role of the Product Manager

 > At one level, the responsibilities of the product manager are pretty straightforward.
 He or she is responsible for evaluating opportunities and determining what gets built and delivered to customers.
 We generally describe what needs to get built on the product backlog.

 > The product is the result of what the product team builds, and the product manager is responsible for what the product team will build.
-So, this is why the product manager is the person we hold responsible and accountable for the success of the product.
-When a product succeeds, it's because everyone on the team did what they needed to do.
-But when a product fails, it's the product manager's fault.
+So, this is why the product manager is the person we hold responsible and accountable for the success of the product. **When a product succeeds, it's because everyone on the team did what they needed to do.
+But when a product fails, it's the product manager's fault.**

-> there are four key responsibilities of a strong product manager;
+There are four key responsibilities of a strong product manager:

-> First and foremost is deep knowledge of the actual users and customers.
+ - First and foremost is deep knowledge of the actual users and customers.

-> Today, product managers are expected to be comfortable with data and analytics.
+ - Second, product managers are expected to be comfortable with data and analytics.

-> The third critical contribution—and the one that is often considered the most difficult by many product managers—is a deep understanding of your business and how it works, and the role your product plays in your business.
+ - The third critical contribution—and the one that is often considered the most difficult by many product managers—is a deep understanding of your business and how it works, and the role your product plays in your business.
 This is tougher than it sounds.

-> This means knowing who your various stakeholders are and especially learning the constraints they operate under.
+  - This means knowing who your various stakeholders are and especially learning the constraints they operate under.
 There are usually key stakeholders representing general management, sales, marketing, finance, legal, business development, and customer service.
 Your CEO is usually a very important stakeholder as well.

-> Succeeding in the job of product means convincing each key stakeholder that you understand their constraints and that you are committed to only delivering solutions that you believe are consistent with those constraints.
+  - Succeeding in the job of product means convincing each key stakeholder that you understand their constraints and that you are committed to only delivering solutions that you believe are consistent with those constraints.

-> The fourth critical contribution is deep knowledge of the market and industry in which you're competing.
+ - The fourth critical contribution is deep knowledge of the market and industry in which you're competing.

-> To summarize, these are the four critical contributions you need to bring to your team: deep knowledge (1) of your customer, (2) of the data, (3) of your business and its stakeholders, and (4) of your market and industry.

 > The successful product manager must be the very best versions of smart, creative, and persistent.

 > Perhaps the most important thing I can tell you to help you succeed is that you simply must take very seriously your preparation for this role.
 Start by becoming an expert in your users and customers.
 Share very openly what you learn, both the good and the bad.
 Become your team's and your company's go‐to person for understanding anything about your customer—quantitative and qualitative.
-Work to establish a strong relationship with your key stakeholders and business partners.
-Convince them of two things: (1) You understand the constraints they operate under.
+Work to establish a strong relationship with your key stakeholders and business partners. **Convince them of two things: (1) You understand the constraints they operate under.
 (2) You will only bring to them solutions that you believe will work within those constraints.
 Become an undisputed expert on your product and your industry.
-Again, share your knowledge openly and generously.
-Finally, work very hard to build and nurture the strong collaborative relationship with your product team.
+Again, share your knowledge openly and generously.** Finally, work very hard to build and nurture the strong collaborative relationship with your product team.
 I'm not saying that doing all this is easy; it's not.

+#### The Product Designer Role

 > In the old model, designers took requirements or specifications from product managers and used that to create their designs.
-In contrast, modern product designers continuously collaborate with product managers and engineers—from discovery to delivery.
+In contrast, modern **product designers continuously collaborate with product managers and engineers—from discovery to delivery.**

 > Rather than being measured on the output of their design work, the product designer is measured on the success of the product.
 Given this, product designers have many of the same concerns as product managers.

 > User experience (UX) is much bigger than user interface (UI).
-Some people even use the term customer experience to further emphasize the point.
-UX is any way that customers and end users realize the value provided by your product.
+Some people even use the term customer experience to further emphasize the point. **UX is any way that customers and end users realize the value provided by your product.
 It includes all the touch points and interactions a customer has with your company and product over time.
-For modern products, this usually includes multiple different interfaces, as well as other customer touch points (e‐mail, marketing campaigns, sales process, customer support, and so forth).
+For modern products, this usually includes multiple different interfaces, as well as other customer touch points (e‐mail, marketing campaigns, sales process, customer support, and so forth).**

 > Depending on the product, the list of touch points could be very long, considering questions as: How will customers first learn about the product?
 How will we onboard a first‐time user and (perhaps gradually) reveal new functionality?
 How might users interact at different times during their day?
 What other things are competing for the user's attention?
 How might things be different for a one‐month‐old customer versus a one‐year‐old customer?
 How will we motivate a user to a higher level of commitment to the product?
 How will we create moments of gratification?
 How will a user share his experience with others?
 How will customers receive an offline service?
 What is the perceived responsiveness of the product?

 > Good product designers use prototypes as their primary canvas for communicating ideas, both internally and externally.

-> roles.
-Interaction design generally includes the underlying conceptual models (e.g., a photo management application may have photos, albums, projects), task flows, and control layouts to manipulate those concepts.
+> Interaction design generally includes the underlying conceptual models (e.g., a photo management application may have photos, albums, projects), task flows, and control layouts to manipulate those concepts.
 Visual design includes composition, typography, and how the visual brand is expressed.
 Modern product designers may have different strengths but, generally, have some level of skill with both interaction and visual design.

 > In strong teams today, the design informs the functionality at least as much as the functionality drives the design.
 This is a hugely important concept.
 For this to happen, we need to make design a first‐class member of the product team, sitting side by side with the product manager, and not a supporting service.

-> Once you get a designer dedicated to your product team, here are five keys to a successful and healthy relationship with your designer: Do whatever you need to do to have your designer sit next to you.
-Include your designer from the very inception of every idea.
+Once you get a designer dedicated to your product team, here are five keys to a successful and healthy relationship with your designer:

+ - Do whatever you need to do to have your designer sit next to you.
+ - Include your designer from the very inception of every idea.
 Include your designer in as many customer and user interactions as possible.
 Learn about the users and customers together.
-Fight your temptation to provide your designer with your own design ideas.
-Give your designer as much room as possible to solve the design challenges him or herself.
-Encourage your designer to iterate early and often.
+ - Fight your temptation to provide your designer with your own design ideas.
+ - Give your designer as much room as possible to solve the design challenges him or herself.
+ - Encourage your designer to iterate early and often.
 The best way you can encourage this is to not get all nitpicky about design details with the very early iterations.
 More generally, encourage your designer to feel free not to just iterate on the particular design approach but to explore alternative solutions to the problem.

+#### The Role of Engineering

-> There's probably no more important relationship for a successful product manager than the one with your engineers.
-If your relationship is strong, with mutual and sincere respect both ways, then the product manager job is great.
+> There's probably **no more important relationship for a successful product manager than the one with your engineers.** If your relationship is strong, with mutual and sincere respect both ways, then the product manager job is great.
 If your relationship is not strong, your days as product manager will be brutal (and probably numbered).

 > This strong relationship begins with you.
 You need to do your homework and bring to the team the knowledge and skills of good product management.

-> As a practical matter, you need to engage directly with your engineers every workday.
+> As a practical matter, **you need to engage directly with your engineers every workday**.

 There are typically two types of discussions going on each day.
-In the first type of discussion, you're soliciting their ideas and input for the items you're working on in discovery.
-In the second type of discussion, they're asking you clarifying questions on the items they're working on delivering to production.
+ - In the first type of discussion, you're soliciting their ideas and input for the items you're working on in discovery.
+ - In the second type of discussion, they're asking you clarifying questions on the items they're working on delivering to production.

 > Where a lot of product managers go sideways is in how they communicate with their engineers.
-Just as most product managers don't like it when an executive or stakeholder spells out exactly what they want you to build, engineers generally don't like it when you try to spell out how to build something.
-So, while it's good if you have a strong technology understanding, it's not good if you use that knowledge to try to do their jobs for them.
+Just as most product managers don't like it when an executive or stakeholder spells out exactly what they want you to build, engineers generally don't like it when you try to spell out how to build something. **So, while it's good if you have a strong technology understanding, it's not good if you use that knowledge to try to do their jobs for them.**

 > One last thing to keep in mind: the morale of the engineers is very much a function of you as the product manager.
-It is your job to make sure they feel like missionaries and not mercenaries.
-You do this by involving them deeply in the customer pain you are trying to solve and in the business problems you face.
-Don't try to shelter them from this—instead, share these problems and challenges very openly with them.
+It is your job to make sure they feel like missionaries and not mercenaries. **You do this by involving them deeply in the customer pain you are trying to solve and in the business problems you face.** Don't try to shelter them from this—instead, share these problems and challenges very openly with them.
 They will respect you more for it, and, in most cases, the developers will rise to the challenge.

 > In general, from the product management perspective, any senior engineer is helpful because of the broad knowledge he or she brings that pertains to what is possible.
 However, a tech lead not only has this knowledge—and is responsible for helping to share this knowledge with the other engineers on the team—but the tech lead also has an explicit responsibility to help the product manager and product designer discover a strong solution.

+#### The Role of Product Marketing

 > Product marketing is most typically organized by customer‐facing product, by target market, or sometimes by go‐to‐market channel, especially for more established companies (e.g., enterprise, vertical, mid‐market).
 There are typically fewer product marketers than product teams, as such, they get spread across different product teams.

 > As you'll soon see, coming up with winning products is never easy.
 We need a product that our customers love, yet also works for our business.
 However, a very large component of what is meant by works for our business is that there is a real market there (large enough to sustain a business), we can successfully differentiate from the many competitors out there, we can cost‐effectively acquire and engage new customers, and we have the go‐to‐market channels and capabilities required to get our product into the hands of our customers.

 > Modern product marketing managers represent the market to the product team—the positioning, the messaging, and a winning go‐to‐market plan.
 They are deeply engaged with the sales channel and know their capabilities, limitations, and current competitive issues.

+## Roadmaps

-> One of the key themes of this book is focusing on outcome and not output.
+> **One of the key themes of this book is focusing on outcome and not output.
 Realize that typical product roadmaps are all about output.
-Yet, good teams are asked to deliver business results.
+Yet, good teams are asked to deliver business results.**

 > I define product roadmap as a prioritized list of features and projects your team has been asked to work on.